shlomnissan/gl3x/docs/pages/reference/nodes/instanced_mesh.md

 Out-of-range indices are invalid and result in undefined behavior.Frustum culling is performed once per draw call using a single bounding sphere that encloses all instances (cluster-level culling).

-Out-of-range indices are invalid and result in undefined behavior.Frustum culling is performed once per draw call using a single bounding sphere that encloses all instances (cluster-level culling).

 Out-of-range indices are invalid and result in undefined behavior.

 Frustum culling is performed once per draw call using a single bounding sphere that encloses all instances (cluster-level culling).